N-8-D-e-v/Kronoson/README.md

 https://opengameart.org/content/1-bit-16x16-minimalist-art-pack (made by me)

-My interpretation of the theme was the player being able to control time with their voice (ex: you yell super loud and you go super fast, or you whisper and you go into slow motion)

-I was pretty inspired by this video https://www.youtube.com/watch?v=j8tgV5whH0w
+My interpretation of the theme was the player being able to control time with their voice (talking brings you to normal speed, and not talking brings you into slow motion) I was pretty inspired by this video https://www.youtube.com/watch?v=j8tgV5whH0w